Search

 How to Cook Chickpeas Recipe (Stovetop, Instant Pot, or Slow Cooker)

-Master how to cook dried chickpeas three ways: stovetop, Instant Pot, or slow cooker.
-Whether for hummus, salads, or soups, this guide yields tender, creamy chickpeas—and flavorful broth you can save.
+Learn how to cook dried chickpeas using three easy methods: stovetop, Instant Pot, or slow cooker.
+This step-by-step guide yields perfectly tender, creamy chickpeas every time—plus a flavorful cooking liquid you can save as a nutrient-rich broth.

 Prep Time 12 minutes